 Before getting into the details on why these calculators aren’t very accurate, here’s how they work.
-Implantation tends to happen, on average, about 9 days after ovulation.
-So, there are two common ways to calculate (a very rough estimate of) when implantation occurs.
+Implantation most often occurs 9 days after ovulation.
+Based on this information, there are two common ways to estimate when implantation occurs for you.

 - If you know the date you ovulated, add 9 days.

 |Ovulation date + 9 days =||Implantation date|

 - If you know the first day of your last menstrual period (LMP), add 23* days.